JesperKarlsson500/MS2-Lilypad-Game/README.md

 In Chrome devtools I found "Uncaught TypeError: Cannot read property 'style' of undefined (script.js:37)" In the for loop I changed: i < 2; to i < 1; that removed the 'style' undefined error.

+Moved the variable ambiance = document.getElementById("ambiance"); out of the if statement.
+Changed it into a const and put it next to all other consts.
+This fixed the problem that the pause function did not work.
+Problem was that the ambiance variable was only read by the if (ambianceButton.checked == true).

 ### Testing plan

 My main plan is to play the game and make sure it works on desktop.